-The value of the merchandise involved in a violation of this section may be aggregated in determining the grade of the offense where the acts or conduct constituting a violation were committed pursuant to one scheme or course of conduct, whether from the same person or several persons, or were committed in furtherance of or in conjunction with an organized retail theft enterprise.
+The value of the merchandise involved in a violation of this section may be aggregated.
+This can be done to determine the grade of the offense where the acts or conduct constituting a violation were committed under certain circumstances.
+This applies to one scheme or course of conduct.
+It does not matter whether the same person or several persons were involved.
+It also does not matter if committed in furtherance of or in conjunction with an organized retail theft enterprise.

-Additionally, notwithstanding the term of imprisonment provided in N.J.S.2C:43-6 or 2C:43-8, any person convicted of a shoplifting offense shall be sentenced to perform community service as follows: for a first offense, at least ten days of community service; for a second offense, at least 15 days of community service; and for a third or subsequent offense, a maximum of 25 days of community service and any person convicted of a third or subsequent shoplifting offense shall serve a minimum term of imprisonment of not less than 90 days.
+Additionally, notwithstanding the possibility of jail, a shoplifting offense carries mandatory community service.
+For a first offense, at least ten days of community service; for a second offense, at least 15 days of community service; and for a third or subsequent offense, a maximum of 25 days of community service and any person convicted of a third or subsequent shoplifting offense shall serve a minimum term of imprisonment of not less than 90 days.

 d.
 Presumptions.
-Any person purposely concealing unpurchased merchandise of any store or other retail mercantile establishment, either on the premises or outside the premises of such store or other retail mercantile establishment, shall be prima facie presumed to have so concealed such merchandise with the intention of depriving the merchant of the possession, use or benefit of such merchandise without paying the full retail value thereof, and the finding of such merchandise concealed upon the person or among the belongings of such person shall be prima facie evidence of purposeful concealment; and if such person conceals, or causes to be concealed, such merchandise upon the person or among the belongings of another, the finding of the same shall also be prima facie evidence of willful concealment on the part of the person so concealing such merchandise.
+A presumption of intent to steal can apply in some cases.
+This includes when a person purposely conceals unpurchased merchandise of any store or other retail mercantile establishment.
+This can apply either on the premises or outside the premises of such store or other retail mercantile establishment.
+Finding such merchandise concealed upon the person or among the belongings of such person can lead to a presumption of guilt.
+If such person conceals, or causes to be concealed, such merchandise upon the person or among the belongings of another, the finding of the same shall also be prima facie evidence of willful concealment on the part of the person so concealing such merchandise.

 e.
-A law enforcement officer, or a special officer, or a merchant, who has probable cause for believing that a person has willfully concealed unpurchased merchandise and that he can recover the merchandise by taking the person into custody, may, for the purpose of attempting to effect recovery thereof, take the person into custody and detain him in a reasonable manner for not more than a reasonable time, and the taking into custody by a law enforcement officer or special officer or merchant shall not render such person criminally or civilly liable in any manner or to any extent whatsoever.
+A law enforcement officer who has probable cause for believing that a person has willfully concealed unpurchased merchandise and that he can recover the merchandise by taking the person into custody can take immediate action.
+This also applies to a special officer, or a merchant.
+Such a person may take the person into custody and detain him in a reasonable manner for not more than a reasonable time.
+The arrest by a law enforcement officer or special officer or merchant shall not render such person criminally or civilly liable in any manner or to any extent whatsoever.

 Any law enforcement officer may arrest without warrant any person he has probable cause for believing has committed the offense of shoplifting as defined in this section.

-A merchant who causes the arrest of a person for shoplifting, as provided for in this section, shall not be criminally or civilly liable in any manner or to any extent whatsoever where the merchant has probable cause for believing that the person arrested committed the offense of shoplifting.
+A merchant who causes the arrest of a person for shoplifting may be immune from liability.
+They shall not be criminally or civilly liable in any manner or to any extent whatsoever.
+This applies where the merchant has probable cause for believing that the person arrested committed the offense of shoplifting.

 f.
 Any person who possesses or uses any anti-shoplifting or inventory control device countermeasure within any store or other retail mercantile establishment is guilty of a disorderly persons offense.